JAMB 2025 UTME/DE Registration Form Instructions and Guidelines

 (c) DE candidates, who are awaiting A’level results of UMS/UPER/NABТЕВ, must have uploaded their Admission Letter and Registration Template at the point of registration.

-(d) Applicants with Cambridge certificates of pre-2018 examination year should visit Cambridge directly for verification.
+(d) Applicants with Cambridge certificates for the pre-2018 examination year should visit Cambridge directly for verification.
 This verification exercise may take up to 28 days (as specified by the awarding body) after which the verification result will be forwarded to the Board.
-The verification will be reflected in the e-Facility prohle of the DE candidate.
+The verification will be reflected in the e-facility process of the DE candidate.

 Additional Vital Registration Rules